5.1 General Information

 International students are required to remain full-time and may not change their registration to become part-time except in the semester of graduation.

-In accordance with Illinois law, all students born on or after January 1, 1957 and enrolling at Illinois Institute of Technology for the first time after July 1, 1989, must supply health provider-documented evidence of vaccination for diphtheria, tetanus, measles, rubella, and mumps.
+In accordance with Illinois law, all students born on or after January 1, 1957 and enrolling at Illinois Institute of Technology for the first time after July 1, 1989, must supply health provider-documented evidence of vaccination for meningitis, diphtheria, tetanus, measles, rubella, and mumps.
 Transfer students are considered as first-time enrolled students.
 Students enrolling for the first time during a summer session may be permitted to enroll in the subsequent fall semester before providing proof of immunity.
-Students who wish to enroll only in one class per semester or via IITV at corporate sites may file a written request for an exemption.
+Students who wish to enroll only in one online class per semester, and will not be on campus during the semester, may file a written request for an exemption.
 Exemption from one or more of the specific requirements may also be granted based on documented medical or religious reasons.
 A student who fails to provide acceptable evidence of immunity shall be prevented from registering for classes in the next semester.
 Individuals who are not properly immunized or who do not have proof of immunization may receive the required immunizations at the Student Health and Wellness Center for a nominal fee.
 The Certification of Immunization form is available at iit.edu/shwc/immunizations.
 Questions regarding this policy should be directed to:

 Student Health and Wellness Center